The Mandalorian season 2 review: Killer action plus a major Star Wars tease

 One of the first lines spoken in The Mandalorian season 2 premiere is "enjoy the fights."
-That's good advice -- and there's so much more to enjoy in this assured return for Baby Yoda and the hugely entertaining Star Wars spinoff.
+That's good advice, but there's so much more to enjoy in this assured return for Baby Yoda and the hugely entertaining Star Wars spinoff.

 The episode titles for season 2 roll on from season 1, so this hour-long premiere installment, streaming now on Disney Plus, is titled Chapter 9: The Marshal.
 It opens with the laconic and iconic bounty hunter arriving at an underground fight club alongside a typically multifaceted Star Wars crowd, and the action goes from there.
 The Mando is traveling the galaxy with Baby Yoda -- officially known as "the Child," but whatever -- searching for the foundling's family.
 But first he needs to find some fellow Mandalorians -- taking them to a planet all Star Wars fans will recognize (we won't spoil it -- no spoilers in this review).